cme212/course/syllabus.md

 ## Communication

-This term we will be using Piazza for class discussion.
-The [CME 212 Piazza page](https://piazza.com/stanford/winter2019/cme212/home) has been made available to all Stanford students.
-We will also use Piazza for announcements, so please enroll yourself as a student to receive notifications.
-- Please ask questions related to course material on Piazza, placing your question in the appropriate folder (e.g. 'hw0').
+This term we will be using Canvas for class discussion.
+We ask that you pose questions here such that other students may learn from the answers the TAs (or other students) post.
 - Questions should be posted to "Instructors" *only* when the question is personal in nature; else it should be visible to the "Entire Class" such that other students may benefit from the QA.
-While we do have a staff mailing list (<cme212-staff-19@lists.stanford.edu>), I encourage you to post your questions on Piazza.
+While we do have a staff mailing list (currently in the processing of being set-up as of this writing) (<cme212-staff-2020@lists.stanford.edu>), I encourage you to post your questions on Canvas.
-- We will still use the [CME 212 Canvas page](https://canvas.stanford.edu/courses/111835) to share class-related files.
+- We will use the [CME 212 Canvas page](https://canvas.stanford.edu/courses/111835) to share class-related files.

 ## Teaching Staff